rmoscuba/BugsManager/README.md

 ## Backend design

+Created a .Net Core Web Api Project for adding and filtering bugs.

 We use the Repository pattern to allow to separate the data access logic and the underlying data source from the business logic for better maintainability, scalability, and testability of the code.

+## Front end design

+Created a traditional class components based React application, to support bugs assignment according to implemented web api methods.
+Find it in ClientApp folder.